Google Pixel Buds 2 review: They're the real deal

 Aside from their improved design and fit over the original Pixel Buds, a few things stand out.
 First, the 56.1-gram wireless charging case (with USB-C charging port) is really nice.
 It's compact, feels solid in your hand and has a smooth matte finish.
 I liked it better than the AirPods' case and it feels more premium than Galaxy Buds Plus' case.
 Also, the buds are easy to get in and out of it, adhering magnetically to their charging contacts.

 These are also the first Google Assistant "hotword-enabled" earbuds.
 If you have an Android device running Android 6.0 or better, you can simply say, "Hey, Google," or, "OK, Google," and Google Assistant is ready to respond to your voice commands.
-The AirPods have always-on, hands-free Siri and Amazon's Echo Buds have the same feature for Alexa.
+The AirPods and Beats Powerbeats Pro have always-on, hands-free Siri and Amazon's Echo Buds have the same feature for Alexa.

 With new audio systems-on-a-chip from Qualcomm, hands-free access to virtual assistants will come to more true wireless earbuds later this year, but for now it's pretty unusual.
 It worked quite well with the Google Pixel 4 XL I was using for this review, with Google Assistant responding quickly to my voice commands.
 (You can also access Assistant by tapping and holding the right or left earbud.)